vermin/wazn-webwallet/README.md

 This web wallet is doing everything client-side to deliver outstanding privacy to users.
 The server is used solely to optimize the communication with the daemon and to compress the blockchain.
-  * Note: This requirement may be removed in the future once daemons evolve and return enough data.

 ## Security
 **No keys, seeds, or sensitive data is sent to the server**